tchx84/Gameeky/docs/basics/en/index.md

 ## Installation

-The recommended installation method is through the system's software center, e.g. *GNOME Software*.
+The recommended installation method is through the software center of the system, e.g., *GNOME Software*.
 Search for *Gameeky* and install it.
 Alternatively, it can also be installed from [Flathub](https://flathub.org).
-Similarly, search for *Gameeky* and follow the website's instructions.
+Similarly, search for *Gameeky* and follow the website instructions.

 Lastly, it can also be installed from the terminal: